Horror Madness: You're Next vs. The Visit

 You’re Next has better, more interesting politics, and that does matter to me.
 It works as a kind of satire of home invasion films, in that Wingard realizes that these films are really about property and wealth-hoarding.
 He’s a filmmaker with a lot to say; we probably won’t get to The Guest with this project, but it’s a real contemporary classic and one of the best films made about the Iraq war.

 The Visit has more conservative politics, though its conservatism of a small-c kind.
 This is typical for M. Night Shymalan, a very talented filmmaker with a very uneven filmography.
-He is smart enough to see the dangers that families (and false families) can pose, he is ultimately sentimental about them - The Visit is a paean to the need for forgiveness.
+While he is smart enough to see the dangers that families (and false families) can pose, he is ultimately sentimental about them - The Visit is a paean to the need for forgiveness.

 But there’s more to the films than politics.
 The Visit is perhaps Shymalan’s most formally adventurous film.
 The found footage device, which was very trendy in horror at the time, is used intelligently and deliberately; there is always a good reason for the camera to be running, and the camera’s presence both serves and creates the story.
 You’re Next is pretty straightforward - it’s a very good, well made horror film that also owes a lot to mumblecore.
 The performances in each film are good, though I think they’re better in The Visit, which is extremely well cast.